afa1425/linktree/friend codes.md

-# NOTE
-### let me know when you add me somewhere so i don't remove you when cleaning up
+# let me know when you add me somewhere so i don't remove you when cleaning up

 | Game/Platform | Region | Code | Notes |
 | :-: | :-: | :-: | :-: |